ibm-cloud-docs/containers/performance.md

     ```
     {: pre}

 5. Take time to test your cluster with the new node MTU value.
-Before you continue with changing the Calico MTU value, it is recommended that you check to make sure your applications still function as expected.
+Before you continue with changing the Calico MTU value, it is recommended that you check to make sure that your applications still function as expected.

 6. Run the command to update the Calico MTU values so that pod-to-pod traffic can also use the larger MTU.
 For Satellite Core OS clusters, the Calico MTU value should be 50 bytes less than the node MTU value.
 For all other clusters, the Calico MTU value should be 20 bytes less.
 For example, if you specified 9000 for the node MTU, your Calico MTU should be 8950 for Satellite Core OS clusters or 8980 for all other clusters.